scikit-learn-contrib/skglm/doc/tutorials/add_datafit.rst

 To define a custom datafit, you need to inherit from ``BaseDatafit`` class and implement methods required by the targeted solver.
-Theses methods can be found in the solver documentation.
+These methods can be found in the solver documentation.
 Optionally, overloading the methods with the suffix ``_sparse`` adds support for sparse datasets (CSC matrix).

 This tutorial shows how to implement :ref:`Poisson <skglm.datafits.Poisson>` datafit to be fitted with :ref:`ProxNewton <skglm.solvers.ProxNewton>` solver.